Tutorial

 Example 2: pulling of N-terminus (residues 1-21) of APP in PS-1 structure.
 An arrow indicates pulling of center of mass of selected residues (Cα atoms).

-Analysis of MD
+Analysis of single MD

 Magnification of the structure showing the pulling direction (yellow arrow) and the distance of the virtual atom to SMD atom (in red).